 - Desert/Insights Tour: A combination tour offered November through April.

-Frank Lloyd Wright/Taliesin West Factoid: Taliesin West sits on 640 acres.
-It has more than 150,000 visitors every year.Continue to 5 of 7 below.
+Factoid: Taliesin West sits on 640 acres and has more than 150,000 visitors every year.

 Also on this property, The Frank Lloyd Wright Foundation Archives is "the largest and most complete collection of materials related to a single artist housed under one roof anywhere in the world."

 - Several of the tours take place all year long, including during the summer months.
 The tours vary as to how much outdoor activity there is, but it is advisable to carry a bottle of water with you no matter which tour you decide to take and no matter what time of year.
 There are no refreshment stops during the tours.

-- You may take pictures at Taliesin West, but not in the gift shop.
+- You may take pictures at Taliesin West but not in the gift shop.

 - There is no charge if you just want to visit the Book Store.
-It is one of the best, unique gift shops in the Valley of the Sun!
+It is one of the best, most unique gift shops in the Valley of the Sun!

-Frank Lloyd Wright/Taliesin West Factoid: Taliesin West was designated a...
-National Historic Landmark in 1982.Continue to 7 of 7 below.
+Factoid: Taliesin West was designated a National Historic Landmark in 1982.

-Taliesin West Address and Directions
+Address and Directions

-Taliesin West is the Arizona home of the Frank Lloyd Wright Foundation. it is located in Scottsdale, which is east of Phoenix, AZ.
-Tours of the Frank Lloyd Wright winter home, office, and the School of Architecture are offered at Taliesin West.
+Taliesin West is the Arizona home of the Frank Lloyd Wright Foundation.
+Its city of residence, Scottsdale, is located east of Phoenix, Arizona.
 The entrance to Taliesin West is located at the intersection of Cactus Road and Frank Lloyd Wright Boulevard (the equivalent of 114th Street) in northeast Scottsdale.

-Taliesin West Address
+Taliesin West Address:

 12621 N. Frank Lloyd Wright Blvd.